 38. Customers are the lifeblood of a business and Colin Shaw focuses on revolutionizing this customer experience.

 39. Brian Solis often reflects on the future of business and how technology can disrupt our world.

 41. Katya Andresen provides advice on how to manage your career.
-She is CEO of Cricket Media and now responsible for the SVP Card Customer Experience at Capital One.
+She was the CEO of Cricket Media and now responsible for the SVP Card Customer Experience at Capital One.

 42. Gallup has created a system to test what your strengths are and how to use them at work.
 Jim Clifton is the CEO of Gallup.